 Taking medication during school hours or during school-related activities is prohibited unless it is necessary for a student's health and well-being.
-When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take a medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a "Student Medical Authorization Form."
+When a student's licensed health care provider and parent/guardian believe that it is necessary for the student to take medication during school hours or school-related activities, the parent/guardian must request that the school dispense the medication to the child by completing a "Student Medical Authorization Form."
 Medications should not be sent to school with the student.
 Medications should be brought in by parent/guardian and checked in with the school nurse or designee.

 No school or district employee is allowed to administer to any student, or supervise a student's self-administration of, any prescription or non-prescription medication until a completed and signed School Medication Authorization Form is submitted by the student's parent/guardian.
-No student is allowed to possess or consume any prescription or non-prescription medication on school grounds or at a school-related function other than as provided for in this procedure.
+No student is allowed to possess or consume any prescription or non-prescription medication other than as provided for in this procedure.